nicktagliamonte/In-the-City/README.md

 Keep adding individual game elements in a "test data" format.

 - **GAME STATE MODIFICATIONS**
-  - Add status effects.
-    - Having just set up some sort of timing system, it makes sense to say "x amount of time without food causes hunger status."
-  - Put a morality field in the player object.
-    - Realistically, it will need to do something.
-Impact on conversarion, barter, something. otherwise, why have it.
   - Put a safe zone in the game (room 1).
     - Make the random events that are combat-based not occur in the safe room.  (randomeventmanager.java)
     - Make the safe room have an inventory.